wearefrank/ladybug/README.md

 OpenTelemetry
 =============

+WARNING: OpenTelemetry is still onder development.
+We test it to some extent combined with ladybug-backend-jaxrs, the Ladybug version that handles authorization with JAX-RS.
+For ladybug-backend-springmvc we have excluded a transitive dependency because it is not allowed in the Frank!Framework.
+We do not know yet whether that exclusion breaks OpenTelemetry support.

 Ladybug is able to create telemetry data from Ladybug reports and send it to a telemetry-collector.
 A telemetry-collector provides an overview based on time that helps to detect latency problems.
 There are two collectors available to send the data to: Zipkin and Jaeger.
 To use Zipkin, you can run the following command:

 `docker run --rm -d -p 9411:9411 --name zipkin openzipkin/zipkin`